On the Hofer-Zehnder conjecture for non-contractible periodic orbits in Hamiltonian dynamics: Introduction and main results

-\begin{enumerate} \item Let ${\phi\in \textrm{Ham}(M,\omega)}$ be a Hamiltonian diffeomorphism with simple contractible periodic orbits more than the sum of Betti numbers.
-Then, ${\phi}$ has infinitely many simple contractible periodic orbits. \item Let ${\phi\in \textrm{Ham}(M,\omega)}$ be a Hamiltonian diffeomorphism which has at least one non-contractible periodic orbit.
-Then $\phi$ has infinitely many simple non-contractible periodic orbits. \end{enumerate} \end{Conjecture}
+\begin{Conjecture}[Hofer-Zehnder conjecture] Let ${\phi\in \textrm{Ham}(M,\omega)}$ be a Hamiltonian diffeomorphism with more simple contractible periodic orbits than the total Betti number of $M$.
+Then, ${\phi}$ has infinitely many simple contractible periodic orbits. \end{Conjecture}

-This Conjecture 1 (1) is a generalization of Frank's theorem \cite{Fr,Fr2}, which states that any area preserving homeomorphism on ${S^2}$ with more than two fixed points has infinitely many periodic points.
-Shelukhin proved Conjecture 1 (1) for spherically monotone symplectic manifolds with semi-simple quantum cohomology ring (\cite{Sh}).
-Readers may consider the relationship between Conley conjecture and Hofer-Zehnder conjecture.
-Roughly speaking, Conjecture 1 ${(1)}$ states any Hamiltonian diffeomorphism with finitely many contractible periodic orbits is so-called pseudo-rotation.
-Pseudo-rotation is a Hamiltonian diffeomorphism with minimum number of contractible periodic orbits.
-Conley conjecture and Hofer-Zehnder conjecture imply that it is important to know the necessary and sufficient conditions that a symplectic manifold has a pseudo-rotation.
-Conley conjecture implies a symplectic manifold with pseudo-rotation is very rare.
-In \cite{CGG,CGG2,GG6,GG7,Sh2,Sh3}, the importance of the existence of non-trivial pseudo-holomorphic curve was pointed out.
+Shelukhin proved this conjecture for spherically monotone symplectic manifolds with semi-simple quantum cohomology ring under the assumption that periodic orbits are counted homologically (\cite{Sh}).
+Atallah and Lou generalized Shelukhin's theorem to weakly monotone symplectic manifolds (\cite{AL}).
+Bai and Xu proved the Hofer-Zehnder conjecture for all symplectic toric manifolds (without assuming that the quantum cohomology ring is semi-simple) under the assumption that periodic orbits are counted homologically (\cite{BX}).
+Readers may consider the relationship between the Conley conjecture and the Hofer-Zehnder conjecture.
+We say that the Conley conjecture holds on a closed symplectic manifold ${(M,\omega)}$ if every Hamiltonian diffeomorphism on ${(M,\omega)}$ has infinitely many simple contractible periodic orbits.
+Roughly speaking, the Hofer-Zehnder conjecture states that any Hamiltonian diffeomorphism with finitely many contractible periodic orbits is a so-called pseudo-rotation.
+A pseudo-rotation is a Hamiltonian diffeomorphism with the minimum number of contractible periodic orbits.
+The Conley conjecture and the Hofer-Zehnder conjecture imply that it is important to know the necessary and sufficient conditions for the existence of a pseudo-rotation on a symplectic manifold.
+The Conley conjecture implies that symplectic manifolds with a pseudo-rotation are very rare.
+In \cite{CGG,CGG2,GG6,GG7,Sh2,Sh3}, the importance of the existence of non-trivial pseudo-holomorphic curves was pointed out.
 They proved that the quantum Steenrod square is deformed if the symplectic manifold is monotone and has a pseudo-rotation.
-This is a strong evidence of McDuff-Chance conjecture which states that Conley conjecture holds if some Gromov-Witten invariants are vanishing or quantum cohomology ring is undeformed (\cite{GG3,GG4}).
+This is strong evidence for the Chance-McDuff conjecture which states that the Conley conjecture holds if some Gromov-Witten invariants vanish or if the quantum cohomology ring is undeformed (\cite{GG3,GG4}).
+A slightly different probrem from the Conley conjecture is the generic Conley conjecture, which states that $C^{\infty}$-generic Hamiltonian diffeomorphisms have infinitely many simple contractible periodic orbits.
+The generic Conley conjecture is proved for a broad class of symplectic manifolds (\cite{GG9,Sug}).
+It is also proved that $C^{\infty}$-generic Hamiltonian diffeomorphisms have infinitely many hyperbolic periodic points for a broad class of symplectic manifolds (\cite{CGG4}).